Lucyjpjones/lj-fscr/README.md

 Follow the steps below if you are wanting to propose changes to the project or to use the project as a starting point for your own idea.

-> **Note:** Static files and media content has been stored in AWS bucket so is not available through github repository.
+> **Note:** All static and media files were stored in a AWS bucket so are not available through the github repository.
 Please contact site owner if you wish to use any of the images included.

 - **Forking the GitHub Repository**

   Forking allows you to create a copy of the original repository and propose changes to the repository owner via a pull request.

   1. Log in to GitHub and locate the GitHub Repository.
+    - FSCR repository can be found [here](https://github.com/Lucyjpjones/lj-fscr/)

   2. At the top of the Repository (not top of page) just above the "Settings" button on the menu, locate the "Fork" button.